Case Study

 Website screenshot

-Turn the Page is a free platform that allows users to keep track of their reading list.
+Turn the Page is a free platform to track your reading list.
 Make your free account at www.turnthepage.app.

 Features include:

-• Search and add any book.
-All the details are filled in for you
+• Search and add any book (English only for now).

-• Keep Books, or your entire shelf private
+• Keep individual books, or your entire book shelf private.

 Background: My Story, My Books, My Data

 I'm a list-maker.
 Always have been.
-My life is a series of cataloged entries: tasks, project concepts, restaurants visited and yet to visit (see I-eat-ithaca), every run, every workout, every book consumed.
-Over the years with this habit, I've learned one thing: The shiny new app that promises to make the list maker's life easier will loose its sheen, and when that happens, you'll be stuck copy and pasting out your data.
+My life is a series of cataloged entries: tasks, project concepts, restaurants visited and yet to visit (see I-eat-ithaca), every run, every workout, every book read, etc...
+I've learned one important thing over the years: The shiny new app that promises to make the list maker's life easier will eventually loose its sheen, and when that happens, you'll be stuck copying and pasting your data out of that app.

 This pragmatic realization led me down the path to find a better way to manage my reading list.
-Until now, a simple Markdown file served its purpose.
+Until now, a simple Markdown file has served me well for this purpose.
 I use Obsidian for all my list making.
-The data is portable, but "aesthetic" isn't exactly in its vocabulary.
-And while the internet offers no shortage of book-tracking platforms, they often come with more features and noise (social) than I need, and crucially, a less-than-ideal stance on data liberation.
-My requirements in a book list are simple: a straightforward method to display and maintain my book list, coupled with ease of data portability.
+While the data is portable, "aesthetic" isn't exactly in its strong suit and there's a satisfaction to looking at your bookshelf that is lost in the digital world.
+The internet does offer multiple options for book-tracking platforms, but they often come with more features and noise (social) than I need, and crucially, a less-than-ideal position on data portability.

 Features: More Than Just a Book List

 At its core, Turn the Page is a digital bookshelf.
 Books are neatly organized chronologically, separated by year, and display the cover, title, author, and read date for each.
-Leaving it at just a basic list felt a bit uninspired so I added a few practical flourishes.
+You can track books you've read, are reading, or want to read, and easily move them between those states.

 If the prize winning lists don't fit your taste or your mood, then there's also an AI-generated reading analysis and recommendation tool.
-Powered by Gemini, this feature offers a summary of your reading preferences, suggests potential new genres or authors to explore, and even recommends five new books based on your history.
+This feature offers a summary of your reading preferences, suggests potential new genres or authors to explore, and recommends five new books based on your history.

 Change how your username is displayed, set your bookshelf as public or private, set individual books as public or private.